 If you are not feeling well, taking medications that make you sleepy, or feeling drained to start with, do not risk it.
 Take some time off even for a few hours.
 If you are already on the road, find a nice pit stop to stretch your legs and walk around.
 You can use this as an opportunity to check for any problems such as flat tyre or leaks.

 10. Give ample space in front of your rig.

 The idea of leaving a big space in front of your vehicle is frustrating especially if you are travelling at 50 mph.
 However, this will protect you from danger.
 The space in front serves as a buffer zone that will protect you and your truck.

 Anything that goes wrong on the road usually happens in front of you.
 This buffer zone gives you a chance to correct or slow down if needed.

-Learn more about truck driver safety with Chris Shilling Transport Training.
+Learn more about truck driver safety with CS Transport Training.

 Attending just one training about safety is not enough to become fully confident on the road.
 You tend to forget important details or be complacent.
-Chris Shilling Transport Training offers several budget-friendly courses to equip you with the skills and knowledge you need.
+CS Transport Training offers several budget-friendly courses to equip you with the skills and knowledge you need.
 Contact us today at 0434 366 758.